-This deliverable, which was released in month 8 of the project, details the different ethical, privacy and legal constrains given both on a European level, and for the Netherlands and Norway.
+This deliverable details the different ethical, privacy and legal constrains given both on a European level, and for the Netherlands and Norway.
 Many of these considerations have had a strong influence on the Co-Living design.

 1.3.2 Work package 2 - System design and architecture definition